On This Page

 Vehicle Accessible Camping

 There are three vehicle accessible campgrounds in this park – Gold Creek, Alouette and North Beach.
 The campgrounds are for the use of registered campers only; picnicking facilities are available at the Alouette (South Beach) day-use area.

 Golden Ears campgrounds are extremely popular, and fill most weekends during the summer.
 Overnight stays are limited to 14 nights per calendar year per person.
 You can find photographs and descriptions of all the campsites at Discover Camping.
 Maximum two vehicles per campsite (both must register); there is no parking for extra vehicles within the campgrounds.
 Visitors parking lots are available for day parking at all campgrounds.
 Campsite reservations are accepted.
 Camping fees are payable in cash only at the park.
 Campers must have a designated sleeping accommodation (RV, camper, tent trailer, RV trailer) on site in order to register.

-- Summer season (mid-June to Labour Day) – all campers check in at the ticket booth.
+- Summer season (mid-May to mid-September) – all campers check in at the ticket booth.

-Shoulder season (April 1 to mid-June, and Labour Day to October 15)
+Shoulder season (April 1 to mid-May, and mid-September to October 15)

 - campers with reservations: check the reservation board at the ticket booth for your last name/site number, and proceed directly to your reserved campsite.
 Staff will come by to complete your registration.

 - campers without reservations: locate an unoccupied campsite that does NOT have a “Reserved” sign, staff will come by to complete your registration.
 If you cannot locate a vacant campsite, check the reservation board at the ticket booth for reserved campsites that may be available on a one or two-night basis, or check with staff in the park.

 Gold Creek campground is open year-round (road conditions permitting).